Wagasana, greeting the day

 What is Doga Training (DT)?
-Doga is part of A.C.T.
-(Awareness centered training).
+Doga is adjunct of Awareness Centered Training - ACT by Maureen Ross, MA

 Dogs make us better humans.
 Let’s help make them better dogs with kindness.